 I’m inserting a polite warning here: this post is probably the length of a small book!

 In 1296, four years after John’s coronation, the Scots suffered defeat at the Battle of Dunbar.
 Edward I, the ‘Hammer of the Scots’, continued to make rapid progress through Scotland, taking possession of its principal castles and religious centres, which included Scone Abbey.
-Aware of the history and symbolism of the Stone of Scone, he had two iron rings attached to it and lost no time in despatching it to England, along with the Scottish ‘Honours’ or crown jewels and St Margaret’s holy rood.
+Aware of the history and symbolism of the Stone of Scone, he lost no time in despatching it to England, along with the Scottish ‘Honours’ or crown jewels and St Margaret’s holy rood.

 Meanwhile King John was taken prisoner, and the Great Seal of Scotland was smashed.
 In a public display of humiliation usually reserved for knights who had committed treason, the Bishop of Durham stripped the red and gold royal arms from John’s surcoat; he was then taken to the Tower of London.
 John’s abiding nickname, ‘toom tabard’, or ‘empty cloak’, is a reminder of his fate and it also sums up national opinion of him at the time.